xtuml/mc/doc/notes/8756_masl_persistence_tooling.int.md

 tics to be used in comments and description fields, but the instance dumper/loader in MC3020 does not bother to do this.

-The tic part of the grammar of MASL activities, so this issue must be addressed for MASL action bodies to be stored in the `Action_Semantics` field and be persisted as SQL for import into BridgePoint.
+The tic is part of the grammar of MASL activities (and OAL activities), so this issue must be addressed for MASL action bodies to be stored in the `Action_Semantics` field and be persisted as SQL for import into BridgePoint.

 #### [[2.8]](#2.8) MASL editor not opened from the canvas